-Since our formation in 1966, the RVCA has worked with our municipal partners to deliver programs and services that protect the Rideau watershed for the benefit of everyone.
+S ince our formation in 1966, the RVCA has worked with our municipal partners to deliver programs and services that protect the Rideau watershed for the benefit of everyone.
 Our goal is to ensure actions upstream don't have detrimental impacts downstream.

-Municipalities understand that it takes a healthy watershed to support local economies, protect public health, reduce flooding, droughts and erosion and make communities resilient to climate change.
-In 2021, we continue on this path as we work to conserve our shared watershed and ensure our future.
+Municipalities understand that it takes a healthy watershed to support local economies, protect public health, reduce flooding, droughts and erosion and help communities become more resilient to climate change.
+In 2023, we continue on this path as we work to conserve our shared watershed and ensure our future.